-Dressing to go horseback riding doesn't need to be expensive, and appropriate garments are not difficult to find.
+Dressing to go horseback riding doesn't have to be expensive, and appropriate garments are not difficult to find.

 Although you will be able to find comfortable and suitable clothing in the consignment section of your local tack shop, your helmet is an item you don’t want to skimp on.
 This is the one piece of equipment you will want to buy brand new.
 A used helmet might have unseen damage to the inner linings and won’t provide the necessary protection.